Lexus LBX Review & Prices

 Safety and security

-When safety tested by Euro NCAP the Lexus LBX scored the top five-star rating, with scores of 82% and 83% in adult and child occupant protection particularly impressive for a small car.
+When safety tested by Euro NCAP in 2024 the Lexus LBX scored the top five-star rating, with scores of 82% and 83% in adult and child occupant protection particularly impressive for a small car.
 Every Lexus model Euro NCAP has ever tested has scored the top rating, a remarkable record.

 Safety kit levels ramp up as you work up the trim levels.
 As standard you get front and rear parking sensors with a rear-view camera, but stepping up one grade to Premium adds a pre-collision warning, driver monitor, blind spot monitor and more.